panopset/site/docs/deploy.md

-Short break, then right back out there to verify everything is back up:
+Short break, then right back in and out there to verify everything is back up, and run some scripts:

     ./s.sh